lupyuen/lupyuen.github.io/src/nim.md

 TODO

+- Nim Blinky on QEMU

+- Nim Blinky on Ox64

+- What's Inside Nim on NuttX

+- Fixing the LED Driver and RISC-V Timer on Ox64

+- Garbage Collection, Python-like, Compiles to C

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX Community) for supporting my work!
 This article wouldn't have been possible without your support.

 -   [__Sponsor me a coffee__](https://github.com/sponsors/lupyuen)